• Skip to primary navigation

 • Yellow or White Onion - You can also use shallots, leeks, or a blend of both.

-• Smoked Paprika, Bay Leaf, Thyme, Red Pepper - feel free to switch it up here.
+• Smoked Paprika, Bay Leaf, Thyme, Red Pepper - Feel free to switch it up here.
 You can use oregano, basil, Italian seasoning, rosemary, sweet paprika, chili powder, ground turmeric, or cayenne pepper.

-• Green Cabbage - yields the best flavor for this soup, but savoy is nice too.
+• Green Cabbage - Yields the best flavor for this soup, but savoy is nice too.
 Just a bit milder in flavor.

-• Cannellini Beans - any beans will work such as great northern, navy, or chickpeas.
+• Cannellini Beans - Any beans will work, such as great northern, navy, or chickpeas.

-• Gold Potatoes - you can also use red-skinned potatoes or even sweet potatoes.
+• Gold Potatoes - You can also use red-skinned potatoes or even sweet potatoes.

 How to Make the Best Vegan Cabbage Soup